r7avi/Stream-Movies-from-Your-Server/README.md

 ### NOTE:

 - Please upload files in MP4 format.
-- If you upload files in MKV format, you can convert them using the `convert.sh` bash script located in the home directory.
+- If you upload files in MKV format, you can convert them using to MP4 using `convert.sh` bash script located in the home directory.
 This step is only applicable for VPS users with root permissions.

 ---